Zelyson/Image-Generation-C-Sharp/README.md

 Remember that this project is for fun and will most likely not be maintained.

 ## Generate images
-As this program is meant to be rapidly changed and re-run, it requires you to have the .NET runtime installed.
+As this program is meant to be rapidly changed and re-run, it requires you to have the .NET runtime installed and wont have any releases (probably🤷‍♂️).

 To genereate an image just execute
 ```sh